A Survey on Large Language Models for Recommendation: Introduction

 Recommendation systems play a critical role in assisting users in finding relevant and personalized items or content.
 With the emergence of Large Language Models (LLMs) in Natural Language Processing (NLP), there has been a growing interest in harnessing the power of these models to enhance recommendation systems.

 The key advantage of incorporating LLMs into recommendation systems lies in their ability to extract high-quality representations of textual features and leverage the extensive external knowledge encoded within them~\cite{liu2023pre}.
-And this survey views LLM as the Transformer-based model with a large number of parameters, trained on massive datasets using self/semi-supervised learning techniques, e.g., BERT, GPT series, PaLM series, etc\footnotemark[3].
-Different from traditional recommendation systems, the LLM-based models excel in capturing contextual information, comprehending user queries, item descriptions, and other textual data more effectively~\cite{DBLP:conf/recsys/Geng0FGZ22}.
+And this survey views LLM as the Transformer-based model with a large number of parameters, trained on massive datasets using self/semi-supervised learning techniques, e.g., BERT, GPT series, PaLM series, etc\footnote{https://en.wikipedia.org/wiki/Large\_language\_model}.
+Unlike traditional recommendation systems, the LLM-based models capture contextual information, and comprehend user queries, item descriptions, and other textual data more effectively~\cite{DBLP:conf/recsys/Geng0FGZ22}.
 By understanding the context, LLM-based RS can improve the accuracy and relevance of recommendations, leading to enhanced user satisfaction.
 Meanwhile, facing the common data sparsity issue of limited historical interactions~\cite{da2020recommendation}, LLMs also bring new possibilities to recommendation systems through zero/few-shot recommendation capabilities~\cite{DBLP:conf/ecir/SileoVR22}.
 These models can generalize to unseen candidates due to the extensive pre-training with factual information, domain expertise, and common-sense reasoning, enabling them to provide reasonable recommendations even without prior exposure to specific items or users.